 - Graduate/Professional students who are enrolled at least half-time (six or more credits) may borrow up to the cost of education minus other aid.

 - Repayment of the GradPLUS loan begins on the date of the last disbursement.
 Under certain circumstances, deferment and forbearance options may be available.
 Interest continues to accrue and must be paid during periods of deferment or forbearance.

 Direct GradPLUS Interest Rate and Fees

-Direct GradPLUS loans have a fixed interest rate of 7.9%.
-Borrowers are charged a 4.0% origination fee with an up-front interest rebate* of 1.5%.
+Direct GradPLUS loans have a fixed interest rate of 6.41% for disbursements between July 1, 2013 and June 30, 2014.
+Borrowers are charged a 4.204% origination fee.
 The entire fee goes to the government to help reduce the cost of the loans.